APGRoboCop/rcbotold/README.md

 * changed: Converted some doubles into floats
 * changed: Added returns for NS CAlienAction
 * changed: NS Squad Menu repaired and should hopefully work
-* TODO: To allow Skulk Aliens to bite and attack properly
+* TODO: To allow Skulk and Lerk Aliens to bite and attack properly
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors

 V 1.5-final